ulfschneider/ulfschneider.github.io/_posts/blog/2012-07-10-five-dysfunctions.md

 Good teams find solutions.
 All, really all of our agile concepts and procedures do not work, if they are not backed up by a functioning team.

-Patrick Lencioni provides with his „Five Dysfunctions of a Team“ [Lencioni 2002:188] a model to understand how team dysfunctions will build on one another with worsening effects from layer to layer.
+Patrick Lencioni provides with his "Five Dysfunctions of a Team" [Lencioni 2002:188] a model to understand how team dysfunctions will build on one another with worsening effects from layer to layer.

 ![](/i/blog/five_dysfunctions.jpg)